 The flow of a typical IoT analytics use case.

 In this article we discussed the high-level view of IoT analytics, it’s industrial use cases, global trends in IoT analytics and sample workflow of an IoT analytics use case.
-Despite the increasing demand and applications of IoT analytics, there is another face of it.
+Despite the increasing demand and applications of it, there is another face of it.
 The concern of privacy can not be denied at all.
 Strong and balanced data governance is needed to build and maintain a sustainable end-to-end IoT ecosystem.

 This is a guide to IoT Analytics.
 Here we discuss the introduction and the use of IoT Analytics and its Real-World applications.
 You can also go through our other suggested articles to learn more –